 The 2.0 update is

-from Pangea’s Web site, and can be used by anyone who has the game currently installed on their Macs.
+free to download from Pangea’s Web site, and can be used by anyone who has the game currently installed on their Macs.
 Otto Matic was published commercially by Aspyr Media, and was also bundled on some consumer Mac models, and is now available for electronic purchase directly from Pangea, or as part of the Pangea Super Pack, a CD compendium of Pangea’s greatest hits.

 Pangea anticipates releasing the Bugdom 2 v2.0 update in “about a week,” and it will likewise be a free upgrade for existing users.
 Bugdom 2 was the sequel to Pangea’s highly successful game 3D action game Bugdom; both titles put you in a world of insects and other creatures.

 The games will work with the same red/cyan 3D glasses used by Nanosaur 2.
 If you haven’t already ordered the game or if you don’t have a pair from some other purpose, you can also buy them